opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

 Test case naming and structuring must comply with the following conventions.
 The fully qualified name of a test case must comprise three sections:

-`<community>.<test_area>.<test_case_name>`
+`<testproject>.<test_area>.<test_case_name>`

-- **community**: The fully qualified test case name must identify the community or upstream project which developed and maintains the test case.
-For test cases originating in OPNFV projects, the community identifier is 'opnfv'.
+- **testproject**: The fully qualified test case name must identify the test project which developed and maintains the test case.
-  Test cases consumed from the OpenStack tempest test suite, are named 'tempest', for example.

 - **test_area**: The fully qualified test case name must identify the test case area.
-For test cases originating in OPNFV projects, the test case area must identify the project name.
+The test case area is a single word identifier describing the broader functional scope of a test case, such as ha (high-availability), tempest, vnf, etc.

 - **test_case_name**: The fully qualified test case name must include a concise description of the purpose of the test case.

-An example of a fully qualified test case name is `opnfv.sdnvpn.router_association_floating_ip`.
+An example of a fully qualified test case name is `functest.tempest.compute`.